Quantum-Classical Transitions in Complex Networks: Introduction

 \section{Introduction}

-Many natural and man-made complex systems can be modeled by complex networks, i.e., biological cells and their interactions, social dynamics, world wide web, and every other system containing a notable number of interacting elements (Ref.~[\onlinecite{albert02}][\onlinecite{sporns04}][\onlinecite{guimer03}]).
-In general, complex networks allow to represent systems at a non-equilibrium state, meaning that new nodes and/or new links can be added over time during an evolutionary, often irreversible, process.
-In Ref.~[\onlinecite{albert02}], Barabasi illustrated the central role of statistical mechanics for analysing these networks.
-One of the first models for random graphs dynamics has been developed by Erdos and Renyi, see Ref.~[\onlinecite{erdos01}].
-This kind of networks, called \textit{ER graphs}, have low clustering coefficient and a binomial degree distribution of nodes, converging to a Poissonian distribution for large number of nodes.
-Later on, in their \textit{WS model}, Watts and Strogatz Ref.~[\onlinecite{watts01}] interpolated \textit{ER graphs} with a regular ring lattice, achieving networks characterized by small average shortest path length, high clustering coefficient, and homogeneous degree distribution of nodes.
-Observing that in many real networks the degree distribution of nodes follows a power-law, Barabasi developed the \textit{BA model} Ref.~[\onlinecite{albert02}], defining the concept of \textit{scale-free} networks.
-The power-law equation is the following:
+Many natural and man-made complex systems can be modeled by complex networks, i.e., biological cells and their interactions, social dynamics, the World Wide Web, and any other system containing a notable number of interacting elements~\cite{albert02,guimer03}.
+Notably, complex networks allow one to represent systems at a non-equilibrium state, meaning that new nodes and/or new links can be added over time during an evolutionary, often irreversible, process.
+Albert and Barabasi~\cite{albert02} illustrated the central role of statistical mechanics for the analysis of these networks.
+One of the first models for random graph dynamics was developed by Erdos and Renyi, see~\cite{erdos01}.
+This kind of network, called an \textit{E–R graph}, has a low clustering coefficient and a binomial degree distribution of nodes, converging to a Poissonian distribution for a large number of nodes.
+In their \textit{WS model}, Watts and Strogatz~\cite{watts01} interpolated \textit{E-R graphs} with a regular ring lattice, achieving networks characterized by short average path lengths, high clustering coefficient, and homogeneous degree distribution of nodes.
+Observing that in many real networks the degree distribution of nodes follows a power-law, Barabasi and Albert developed the \textit{BA model} \cite{albert02}, defining the concept of \textit{scale-free} networks.
+The power-law equation is